eServices Techniques: a tech solution to help street vendors get access to the public space

 During the pilot stage, as many as 200 informal street vendors and small businesses are expected to benefit from the eServices Techniques web application.

 Project Update (as of October 2019)

-Key functionalities of the web application are modeled after the existing steps in the process to obtain a permit: the application allows a vendor to apply for a permit online and schedule an appointment date for a municipal technical services agent to visit the desired public space site.
+eServices Techniques web application as provided as a free and open source software solution to the municipality of Cocody.
+The platform’s key functionalities are modeled after the existing steps in the process to obtain a permit: the application allows a vendor to apply for a permit online and schedule an appointment date for a municipal technical services agent to visit the desired public space site.
 The application also enables municipal technical services agents to write up their reports.
 The vendor can also receive a pending permit confirmation through the web application, as well as make a fee payment by mobile money or other means.

 Given the varying levels of literacy among vendors, the eServices Techniques team has also designed a simplified and user-friendly interface.